Antibiotics can sometimes interact with other medicines or substances. This means it can have an effect that is different to what you expected.

 - hot flushes

-It's recommended that you don't drink alcohol while taking antibiotics.
-However, as long as you drink in moderation, alcohol is unlikely to interact significantly with your medication.
+It's recommended that you do not drink alcohol while taking antibiotics in general.
+However, as long as you drink in moderation, alcohol is unlikely to interact significantly with your medicine.

-Read more information about drinking alcohol while taking antibiotics.
+Read more about drinking alcohol while taking antibiotics.

-Some antibiotics, such as rifampicin and rifabutin, can reduce the effectiveness of the combined oral contraceptive pill.
+Some antibiotics, such as rifampicin and rifabutin, can reduce the effectiveness of the contraceptive pill.

 If you're prescribed rifampicin or rifabutin, you may need to use additional contraception, such as condoms, while taking antibiotics.
 Speak to your GP, nurse or pharmacist for advice.

-Some of the medications you may need to avoid, or seek advice on, while taking a specific class of antibiotic are outlined below.
+Some of the medicines you may need to avoid, or seek advice on, while taking an antibiotic include:

 However, some forms of penicillin, such as amoxicillin, can be used in combination with methotrexate.